apache/jena-site/source/documentation/fuseki2/fuseki-server-protocol.md

 Pattern: `/$/compact/{name}`

 This operations initiates a database compaction task and returns a JSON object with the task Id in it.

+The optional parameter and value `deleteOld=true` deletes the database which currently is compacted after compacting completion.

 Compaction **ONLY** applies to TDB2 datasets, see [TDB2 Database Administration](../tdb2/tdb2_admin.html#compaction) for more details of this operation.